-Using the KOWWIN program, a value of 4.13 is calculated for log Kow for the potassium salt, and a value of 6.28 for the acid.
-The reliability of this program for substances of this type is unknown.
+Using the KOWWIN program, a value of 4.13 is calculated for log Kow for the potassium salt, and a value of 6.68 for the acid.

 The octanol-water partition coefficient is often used to estimate other properties such as bioconcentration factors and sorption coefficients.
 The lack of a reliable measured value for this substance means this cannot be done here.
 However, a number of the required properties have been measured directly, and although there are limitations to these measurements they will be used in the evaluation.
 Where values for properties have not been measured, a surrogate value for the log Kow will be estimated from suitable measured data.
 These values will be discussed in Section 3.